 PNG is known as the Land of the Unexpected.
 But living here, we know to expect the unexpected.
 Just because it happens regularly.
-And so this Saturday morning.
-When the phone rang, nothing was going as planned - but the outcome was worth all the hassle!
+So this Saturday morning, when the phone rang, nothing was going as planned - but the outcome was worth all the hassle!

 It was Saturday morning the 19th of March.
 It had been a long week with many very early mornings and late nights.